Skip to main content

 describe('accessibility checks', () => {

-it('checks the full page for accessibility issues', () => {
+it('home page has no accessibility issues', () => {

 cy.visit('http://localhost:3000');